There is absolutely nothing like traveling to Europe for the first time–and we want to help make your experience as magical as possible!

 While one-way tickets can be pricier than round-trip ones, if you’re flexible on your dates and destinations (so deciding which cities to start and end in partially based on price), you can usually find excellent deals.

-As far as airports go, for those of you coming from the USA, London, Madrid, Dublin, Paris, Lisbon, Frankfurt, Amsterdam, and Milan are a few places to check ticket prices for.
+As far as airports go, for those of you coming from the USA (or anywhere in North America, really), you’ll want to potentially check ticket prices for London, Madrid, Dublin, Paris, Lisbon, Frankfurt, Amsterdam, and Milan.

 That’s not an exhaustive list by any means, but there are often flight deals to and from these cities.